igorline/slither_wiki/Printer-documentation.md

 $ dot examples/printers/inheritances.sol.dot -Tsvg -o examples/printers/inheritances.sol.png
 ```

+Indicators:
-Functions in orange override a parent's functions.
-If a variable points to another contract, the contract type is written in blue.
+- Functions highlighted orange override a parent's function.
+- Functions which do not override each other directly (but collide due to multiple inheritance) will be emphasized at the bottom of the affected contract node in grey font.
+- Variables highlighted red overshadow a parent's variable declaration.
+- Variable of type 'contract' specify the contract name in parentheses in a blue font.

 <img src="https://raw.githubusercontent.com/trailofbits/slither/master/examples/printers/inheritances_graph.sol.png?sanitize=true">